dm384ok/Morba2/README.md

 If you want to use our tool in your project, contact us.

 ## Dependency
-Add SDK swift package dependencies to project: [https://github.com/dm384ok/Morba2](https://github.com/dm384ok/Morba2)
+Add SDK swift package dependencies to project: [https://github.com/dm384ok/Morba3](https://github.com/dm384ok/Morba3) and select branch **NOEMULATOR**

+NOTE!
+Very important step, you need branch **NOEMULATOR**.

 ## Info.plist setup
 After dependency is continue processing, go to INFO tab, and setup some necessary fields: